elastic/apm-pipeline-library/vars/README.md

 * analyzeFlakey: Whether or not to add a comment in the PR with tests which have been detected as flakey.
 Default: `false`.
 * rebuild: Whether to rebuild the pipeline in case of any environmental issues.
 Default true
 * downstreamJobs: The map of downstream jobs that were launched within the upstream pipeline.
 Default empty.
+* newPRComment: The map of the data to be populated as a comment.
+Default empty.

 ## opbeansPipeline
 Opbeans Pipeline